 “In August, we announced that we were looking for a new strategic investor to help us accelerate deployment in our key markets,” says Baseload Capital CEO Alexander Helling.
 “We couldn’t have asked for a better one.
 Chevron complements our group of owners, and adds expertise in drilling, engineering, exploration and more.
-These assets will accelerate our ability to deploy heat power, and strengthen our way of working.”
+These assets will accelerate our ability to deploy geothermal power, and strengthen our way of working.”

 “Chevron’s investments in geothermal power reflects our ongoing efforts to help advance the world’s transition to a lower carbon future,” said Barbara Burger, vice president, innovation and president of technology ventures at Chevron.
 “We look forward to working with Baseload Capital to expand geothermal resources in the U.S. and internationally.”